Nazareno Strampelli: Career

 In 1900, while in Camerino, he started his research on the hybridization of wheat, although he was unaware of the concurrent work of Gregor Mendel.
 In 1903 he was chair of agriculture in Rieti, while there he continued to cross wheat varieties and within a few years developed new high-performing hybrid combinations.
 From 1907 he was in charge of the "Wheat experimental station".

 His wheat breeding programs achieved the shortening of the growing phase and increasing of the disease tolerance through the reduction of the stem size.
 Strampelli's best performing varieties were named Gregorio Mendel, Luigia, Varrone, followed by small sized and high baking varieties such as Villagloria, Ardito (the result of crossing local wheat with Japanese Akagomugi), Mentana, Edda, Balilla and Fanfulla.
 In order to disseminate the results of his studies, he established a farmers' association in Rieti.

 In 1919 a national cereal crop breeding institute was established in Rome, and Strampelli was appointed as director.
 Starting in 1925 he was in charge of a major national program, La battaglia del grano, supporting the increase of wheat production and yield, aimed at ensuring Italian food security and self-sufficiency.
-In 1929 he was nominated Senator of the Kingdom for his scientific achievements.
+Strampelli named his wheat variety Ardito in honor of the storm troopers led by Gabriele D'Annunzio, who established a short-lived, proto-fascist state in Fiume in 1919-20.
+Strampelli joined the National Fascist Party in 1925, and in 1929 he was nominated Senator of the Kingdom for his scientific achievements.